Mother of the Church

 Mother of the Church (Mater Ecclesiae) is a title given to Mary in the Catholic Church, as officially declared by Pope Paul VI in 1964.
 The title first appeared in the 4th century writings of Saint Ambrose of Milan, as rediscovered by Hugo Rahner.
 It was also used by Pope Benedict XIV in 1748 and then by Pope Leo XIII in 1885.
-Pope John Paul II placed it in the Catechism of the Catholic Church and Pope Francis inserted a memorial by this title into the Roman Calendar, celebrated annually on Whit Monday, the day after Pentecost.
+Pope John Paul II placed it in the Catechism of the Catholic Church, and Pope Francis inserted a memorial with the title "Mary, Mother of the Church" into the Roman Calendar, celebrated annually on Whit Monday, the day after Pentecost.

 St. Ambrose and Hugo Rahner

 The Church has traditionally portrayed the Blessed Virgin Mary together with the apostles and disciples gathered at that first Pentecost, joined in prayer with the first members of the Church.
 The title Mater Ecclesiae is found in the writings of Berengaud, bishop of Treves (d.
 1125).
 In the 1895 encyclical Adjutricem populi (Helper of the People) Pope Leo XIII wrote, "She is invoked as Mother of the Church and the teacher and Queen of the Apostles".
 Following the title's usage by Leo XIII, it was later used many times in the teachings of John XXIII and Paul VI, John Paul II and Benedict XVI.

 The use of the Mater Ecclesiae title to the Virgin Mary goes back to Ambrose of Milan in the 4th century, but this was not known until its 1944 rediscovery by Hugo Rahner.
 Rahner's Mariology, following Ambrose, sees Mary in her role within the Church.
 His interpretation, based solely on Ambrose and the early Fathers, greatly influenced Vatican II and Pope Paul VI, who, quoting Ambrose, declared Mary the "Mother of the Church".